CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-1-Introduction.md

 These cloud-computing types are not discrete, as a cloud computing enviroment my provide a combination of several types.
 Notice that both the cloud services and the cloud user interface are protected by a firewall.

-## One COPY of Summary in the Book
+## Another COPY of Summary in the Book

 - An operating system is software that manages the computer hardware, as well as providing an enviroment for application programs to run.
 - Interrupts are a key way in which hardware interacts with the operating system.
 A hardware device triggers an interrupt by sending a signal to the CPU to alert the CPU that some event requires attention.
 The interrupt is managed by the interrupt handler.